-Briefly identify and explain the new substantive provisions, the substantive changes to existing sections, or both.
+Please briefly identify and explain the new substantive provisions, the substantive changes to existing sections, or both.
 A more detailed discussion is provided in the "Detail of Changes" section below.

-Section 107 is added to Chapter 21 to: 1) reiterate the requirement that took effect on July 1, 2020 that a prescription for a controlled substance that contains an opioid must be issued as an electronic prescription; and 2) provide for a one-year waiver from the requirement if the practitioner can demonstrate economic hardship, technological limitations or other exceptional circumstances beyond the practitioner's control.
+Section 122 is added to Chapter 40 to: 1) reiterate the requirement that took effect on July 1, 2020 that a prescription for a controlled substance that contains an opioid must be issued as an electronic prescription unless the prescriber qualifies for an exemption provided in the law; and 2) provide for a one-year from the requirement if the practitioner can demonstrate economic hardship technological limitations or other exceptional circumstances beyond the practitioner's control.